alfonsohdl/ahp/ReadMe.md

 · Improve the accuracy of the model

-- A Jupyter notebook that contains all of the code ---> marketprediction.ipynb
+- A Jupyter notebook that contains all of the code ---> rf_sp500_prediction.ipynb

 ------------------------------------------------------------------------------------------------------------